 Fifteen year old Cameron Davis shares his views on Black History education, why it's so important, along with how he felt on a recent trip to Chatham-Kent.
 Read the blog

 here.
-Special thanks to the Southwestern Ontario Tourism Corporation, Buxton National Historic Site & Museum, Chatham-Kent Black Historical Society & Black Mecca Museum and Uncle Tom's Historic Cabin & Site in the making of this incredible piece.
+Special thanks to the Southwestern Ontario Tourism Corporation, Buxton National Historic Site & Museum, Chatham-Kent Black Historical Society & Black Mecca Museum and the Josiah Henson Museum of African-Canadian History in the making of this incredible piece.

 In the late summer of 2020, Kevin Callan, aka "The Happy Camper", spent 2 nights in Chatham-Kent, fishing and paddling.
 Along with a trip to Rondeau Bay, he visited the Wallaceburg Water Trails, and did it all in a canoe, with his dog Angel.
 Read the blog

-Comfort and Soul in Cedar Springs.
+Comfort and Soul in Cedar Springs (now a freezer meal location in Chatham).
 The article featuring the trip can be found here and her video blog here.

-Chatham-Kent's Underground Railroad was the feature in a "Tri-Fecta Road Trip" blog with Toronto based lifestyle blogger Shannae Ingleton Smith.
-Ms. Ingleton Smith and a friend enjoyed a "girlfriend's get-away" in Chatham-Kent, which included stops at Buxton National Historic Site and Museum, Chatham-Kent Black Historical Society and Black Mecca Museum and at Uncle Tom's Cabin Historic Site.
-To ensure each site was given ample time for exploration and discovery, the two stayed at RetroSuites, and dined at Chilled Cork and the Chatham Breakfast House Grille and Churrascaria.
+Chatham-Kent's Underground Railroad was the feature in a "Tri-Fecta Road Trip" blog with Toronto-based lifestyle blogger Shannae Ingleton Smith.
+Ms. Ingleton Smith and a friend enjoyed a "girlfriend's get-away" in Chatham-Kent, which included stops at Buxton National Historic Site and Museum, Chatham-Kent Black Historical Society and Black Mecca Museum and Josiah Henson Museum of African-Canadian History.
+To ensure each site was given ample time for exploration and discovery, the two stayed at RetroSuites, and dined at Chilled Cork and the Churrascaria Steakhouse.
 The article featuring the trip can be found here.

-In February of 2019, Jenelle Smit enjoyed a Chatham-Kent weekend get-away.
+In February 2019, Jenelle Smit enjoyed a Chatham-Kent weekend getaway.
 Her trip was taken to experience CK in the winter, with an eye on culinary, craft beer, boutique shopping and iconic winter sights.
 Her visit included a stay at RetroSuites, touring downtown Chatham and Erieau.
-Stops included Bayside Brewing Company, Sons of Kent, Bella Chocolatier and Chatham Breakfast House.
+Stops included Bayside Brewing Company, Sons of Kent, Bella Chocolatier and Churrascaria Steakhouse.
 You can find her video and blog here.

 In June of 2019, Chatham-Kent Tourism collaborated with SWOTC and Destination Canada to bring Radio France hosts Celine and Laure to the three Underground Railroad sites in Chatham-Kent.
 Their focus was to create a show on Ontario's Black History and the Underground Railroad, and CK was among several visits.
-During their tours Chatham-Kent, interviews were conducted with site operators at Buxton National Historic Site and Museum, Chatham-Kent Black Historical Society and Black Mecca Museum and at Uncle Tom's Cabin Historic Site.
+During their tours of Chatham-Kent, interviews were conducted with site operators at Buxton National Historic Site and Museum, Chatham-Kent Black Historical Society and Black Mecca Museum and at Josiah Henson Museum of African-Canadian History.

 Chilled Cork Restaurant & Lounge,